mattjaybe/SillyTavern-Pathweaver/README.md

 ## 🆕 What's New

+### ***ver 1.4.2***
+- Fixes changes not being saved in Style Manager
+- Added new icons to choose from
+- (Mobile) Buttons on Pathweaver bar can be swiped horizontally when too many buttons are shown

 ### ***ver 1.4.0***
 - New setting available: Endless Surprises.
 A new surprise is silently queued the moment the previous one fires.
 Can be enabled or disabled.